Santana, Reyes lead Indians past White Sox 11-3

 Rookie right-hander Aaron Civale (3-3) allowed three runs — one earned — in five innings.

-The game lasted 4 four hours, 7 minutes.
 The longest nine-inning game in Progressive Field history was 4 hours, 19 minutes on April 28, 2009, against Boston.

 The White Sox have dropped seven straight — matching their longest streak of the season — and are a season-high 17 games under .500.

+“Today was just a tough one coming off a really tough seven days,” manager Rick Renteria said.
+“We’ve got to shake it off and put it behind us.”

-Chicago manager Rick Renteria was ejected by plate umpire Mark Carlson in the fifth inning.
+Renteria was ejected by plate umpire Mark Carlson in the fifth inning.
 It’s the eighth time he’s been kicked out of a game this season.
+Renteria thought catcher Welington Castillo caught Francisco Lindor’s foul tip that would have resulted in a strikeout.

+“I let him know I wasn’t happy,” Renteria said.
+“When I went back and watched the video, the ball did bounce.”

 The White Sox loaded the bases with one out in the seventh, but Adam Cimber retired Eloy Jiménez on a double-play ground ball.
 Santana fielded the ball, threw to Francisco Lindor at second base and the play ended with Cimber catching the return throw to first.